 What surprised you the most about Mexico City?

-1. The sidewalks were really uneven/in disrepair in a lot of places.
+- The sidewalks are really uneven/in disrepair in a lot of places.
 Wear really comfortable close-toed shoes and watch the ground when walking to make sure you don’t trip.

-1. When eating at taco stands, you pay at the end!
+- When eating at taco stands, you pay at the end.
 This really shocked me that they were so trusting that people wouldn’t run off before paying.
 But as I learned, they do this because they hope you will keep ordering more tacos—and you probably will!

-1. There are public bathrooms all around the city, but have some spare change handy because it will cost you $5 MXN to use one.
+- The public bathrooms will cost you ~$5 MXN to use, so try to have small change.
 Also, for the ladies out there, it would be a good idea to pack a small amount of toilet paper or tissues in your bag because a few bathrooms I went to in Centro were completely out of toilet paper!
 I learned this the hard way.

 Do you have a Google Map or list of your favorite Mexico City places?